Riverton Free Library Association

 The Riverton Free Library Association was founded on 12 January 1899 by a group of community volunteers.
 The “Free” in the title refers to the library’s status as a “library association.”
 The Association continues as a volunteer organization, independent of any government body.

-For a detailed history of the library see Riverton Free Library History, Part I, 1899-1970, and Riverton Free Library History, Part II, 1970-1999.
+For a detailed history of the library see The History of the Riverton Free Library from 1899 to 1970.
 A joint research project, which produced an excellent article, can be found in the Historical Society of Riverton’s Gaslight News Jan 2018

 Our Building’s Beginning

 On 4 February 1908, Mrs. Sarah Morris Ogden, who had purchased the house from the George L. Senat family, deeded the building for $1.00 to the Association in memory of her late husband, Riverton’s first Mayor.
 The Edward H. Ogden Memorial Library had its new home on Main Street between 3rd and 4th Streets after being housed for nine years in the Reading Room in the Parish House of Riverton’s Christ Episcopal Church.